circ-nbi/circ-nbi.github.io/services.md

 applications such as whole-genome bisulfite sequencing (WGBS), reduced representation bisulfite sequencing (RRBS), and immunoprecipitation sequencing techniques such as MeDIP-seq, MBD-seq, ChIP-seq.

-Note that genomic analysis such as variant calling is available through the UAB Biological Data Science core (U-BDS) at https://www.uab.edu/cores/ircp/bds.
+Note that genomic analysis such as variant calling is available through the [UAB Biological Data Science core](https://www.uab.edu/cores/ircp/bds).
 We encourage interested investigators to schedule a consultation for this service through U-BDS.

 Further, epigenomics applications are currently available only to Neurobiology investigators, but will be available at U-BDS to the greater community in the future.